StorkST/CoreRussianVerbs/README.md

 ## TODO
 * Most needed would be making a review of the verbs, fixing false information and adding the missing one (conjugation and aspect pairs mainly)

-* Completing Metadata "Conjugation groups" and "Suffix"
+* Completing Metadata "Conjugation groups", "Suffix" and other almost-empty fields

 * Creating special cheat-sheets (for learning conjugation groups, suffix, verbal adjectives, imperfective of perfective forms...)